top of page

 Even when you follow all the rules , sometimes you learn the game's just been rigged against you.

-An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life, coming to Kickstarter on June 14 (my birthday!).
-CLICK HERE TO GO TO THE PANEL BY PANEL KICKSTARTER!
+An excerpt from my comic book career memoir, Panel by Panel: My Comic Book Life.
+CLICK HERE TO GET SIGNED & PERSONALIZED COPIES or HERE TO ORDER FROM AMAZON!

 Writing and submitting proposals had become an even more long and drawn out process than ever been.
 Step one: submit proposal to the editor and wait.
 Step two: tweak the proposal to the editor’s comments and suggestions.
 Step three: editor submits the tweaked proposal to the DCU Group Editors and editorial director Giordano, and wait.
 Step four: the Group Editors and Dick make their comments and suggestions, sometimes asking for revisions.
 Step five: comments and suggestions addressed, the proposal is resubmitted to the Group Editors and Dick, and you wait.
 Step six: acceptance or rejection.